-Seniors (2023)
+Rising Seniors (2025)

-1. Have you passed all your previous requirements?

-2. Have you selected English for 1st and 2nd semester?

-3. Will you have 106.5 credits (including a sufficient number of P.E. credits) upon completion of your senior year?

-4. Are you taking 7 (could include directed study) courses each semester?

-5. Do your choices agree with your teachers' and guidance counselor's recommendations?

-6. Remember, you must have 20 credits in English; 15 credits in social studies, (including U.S. History I and II); 15 credits in science (biology); 20 credits in mathematics; 10 credits in a sequence; 2.5 credits in Health Ed.; and a sufficient number of credits to meet your P.E. requirement to graduate.

-7. Does your program meet Massachusetts Higher Education Admission Standards?

-8. Will you participate in P.E. during the school day or select an alternate pathway?

-9. Have you considered the World Language requirements of the post-secondary schools to which you plan to apply?
+- 1. Have you passed all your previous requirements? - 2.
+Have you selected English for 1st and 2nd semester? - 3.
+Will you have 106.5 credits (including a sufficient number of P.E. credits) upon completion of your senior year? - 4.
+Are you taking 7 (could include directed study) courses each semester? - 5.
+Do your choices agree with your teachers' and guidance counselor's recommendations? - 6.
+Remember, you must have 20 credits in English; 15 credits in social studies, (including U.S. History I and II); 15 credits in science (biology); 20 credits in mathematics; 10 credits in a sequence; 2.0 credits in Health Ed.; and a sufficient number of credits to meet your P.E. requirement to graduate. - 7.
+Does your program meet Massachusetts Higher Education Admission Standards? - 8.
+Have you met your PE requirement to graduate?
+Do you need to take a PE class during the school day or are you a member of an athletic team? - 9.
+Have you considered the World Language requirements of the post-secondary schools to which you plan to apply?